Exploration of Altermagnetism in $\mathrm{RuO_{2}}$: Outlook

-The debate surrounding the existence of altermagnetism in $\mathrm{RuO_{2}}$ still continues in current research.
-Table \ref{tab:Comparison table} summarizes the key conflicting experimental measurements on the magnetism of $\mathrm{RuO_{2}}$.
-Given the numerous controversial results from experimental measurements, it is premature to draw a definitive conclusion on the existence of altermagnetism in $\mathrm{RuO_{2}}$.
-However, a closer examination of Table \ref{tab:Comparison table} reveals that measurements supporting the altermagnetism primarily come from thin-film samples, while those indicating a non-magnetic ground state are mainly from bulk samples.
-Indeed, many transport measurements on thin-film samples have detected altermagnetic features in $\mathrm{RuO_{2}}$.
-However, definitive techniques for determining magnetic structures, such as polarized neutron diffraction and muon spin rotation, are typically performed on bulk samples.
-The high penetrability of these measurements necessitates a sufficient sample thickness to precisely characterize the magnetic order; if done in a thin film, the signal obtained is likely to be dominated by the substrate.
+Techniques such as polarized neutron diffraction, which have a large penetration depth, still require sufficiently thick samples so that the signal is not dominated by the substrate.
+In contrast, muon based methods include both conventional muon spin rotation for bulk studies and low energy muon spectroscopy for thin-film measurements.
+Because low energy muon spectroscopy can selectively probe near surface regions, it is well suited for detecting magnetic order in thin films.
+This distinction in measurement depth helps explain why thin-film and bulk studies sometimes lead to different conclusions regarding the magnetic ground state of $\mathrm{RuO_{2}}$.
 Overall, the reported discrepant results suggest that slight differences in structural properties, such as strain or defects, between single-crystal thin films and bulk $\mathrm{RuO_{2}}$ may lead to significant differences in magnetic order.
 This is not rare in materials, where the reduced dimensionality and interface effects can fundamentally alter a material's ground state.
 Recent efforts have initiated the refinement of synthesis for defect-free, stoichiometrically controlled single crystals and thin films, concurrently exploring the impact of defects and strain on the magnetism.
-It is worth to consider that if the altermagnetism in $\mathrm{RuO_{2}}$ has sample dependency, a systematic characterization of the magnetic state through the integration of multiple high-sensitivity measurements (such as $\mu$SR, polarized neutron diffraction, and XMLD) can provide more compelling evidence and potentially mitigate the current discrepancies.
+It is worth to consider that if the altermagnetism in $\mathrm{RuO_{2}}$ has sample dependency, a systematic characterization of the magnetic state through the integration of multiple high-sensitivity measurements (such as $\mu$SR, polarized neutron diffraction, and XMLD) can provide more compelling evidence and potentially reconcile the current discrepancies.